Marlon Jackson: Michael's memorial

-On July 7, 2009, at the Staples Center, Marlon and his family offered their final eulogies for Michael, saying he was the "soul" of the family, addressing the crowd: "Maybe now, Michael, they will leave you alone" and "I would like for you to give our brother, my twin brother, Brandon, a hug for me."
-Marlon said, "I love you, Michael, and I'll miss you."
-In honor of Michael, Marlon and his brothers, Tito, Jackie, Jermaine and Randy Jackson served as pallbearers wearing a gold necktie, a single white glove and sunglasses.
+On July 7, 2009, at the Michael Jackson memorial service held at the Staples Center, Jackson and his family offered their final eulogies for Michael after his death, saying he was the "soul" of the family, addressing the crowd: "Maybe now, Michael, they will leave you alone" and "I would like for you to give our brother, my twin brother, Brandon, a hug for me."
+Jackson said, "I love you, Michael, and I'll miss you."
+In honor of Michael, Jackson and his brothers, Tito, Jackie, Jermaine and Randy Jackson served as pallbearers wearing a gold necktie, a single white glove and sunglasses.

-In a 2019 Rolling Stone interview, Marlon was vocal about the allegations against his brother Michael saying, "if your brother was deceased and someone wanted to slander his name, you'd be supporting him.
+In a 2019 Rolling Stone interview, Jackson was vocal about the allegations against his brother Michael detailed in the documentary Leaving Neverland, saying "if your brother was deceased and someone wanted to slander his name, you'd be supporting him.
 That's not him.
 That's not his character.
 We definitely know our brother, and there are no facts whatsoever to corroborate these allegations."
 He continues, "It's a quick money grab.
 That's all it is."